brianlk/ansible/setup-openshift/README.md

 Boot up the nodes with RHCOS ISO

-Run sudo nmtui to change ip addresses
+Run sudo nmtui to change ip addresses which should be equal to the ones in vars.yml

-In bootstrap node:
+Install bootstrap node:

 sudo coreos-installer install /dev/sda --insecure-ignition \
           --ignition-url=http://{{ haproxy_ip }}:8080/ocp/bootstrap.ign \